MarwanAl-Obaidi/Introduction-to-Scala/README.md

 ## ex_2_2
 Create Scala executable object called Intials that asks firstname and lastname.
 The program will then print out the intials of a name.

+## ex_3_1
+Create Scala executable object called Initials.
+It contains method called printInitials that takes two string paramaters: firstName and lastName.
+The method prints the intials of the name parameters.
+Call the method using the following values: firstName = "John", lastName = "Smith".

+## ex_3_3
+Create executable Scala object called Square.
+Create a function called square inside the object.
+The square function takes one integer parameter and returns the square of given parameter.

+The program asks an integer from a user and then prints the result.